contains the active ingredient clarithromycin

 cilostazol (used to treat poor circulation)

-rosuvastatin, atorvastatin (used to treat high cholesterol)
+statins such as rosuvastatin, atorvastatin (used to treat high cholesterol)

 methylprednisolone (a corticosteroid)